gloria-ho/NYCDA_SEI_Course/week04_apr23/day20/librariesVFramworks.md

 ## Frameworks

-Entire environments/ecosystems that provide more functionality
+*Entire environments/ecosystems that provide more functionality*

-*I'll do these things for you if you play by rules*
+Contract: *I'll do these things for you if you play by rules*

+### AngularJS
+*Front-end framwork*

+Contract: *I'll do all your DOM manipulations if you play by my rules*

+### React
+*Better but more difficult to set up*